Texas Realtors Residential Lease

 Tenant’s Repair and Deduct Remedy

-The TXR lease addressing the tenant’s obligations in this area are contained in paragraphs 17 and 18.
+The tenant’s obligations in this area are contained in paragraphs 17 and 18.
 Oddly, other than an admonition to keep the property clean and sanitary, the lease states no general duty of care on the part of the tenant or obligation to avoid waste and damage.
 Instead, paragraph 17 lists specific obligations and specific prohibitions.
-Obligations are:
+Tenant must:

 (1) keep the Property clean and sanitary;